asayers/redux/README.md

 this with other redos requires [extra steps][early cutoff] but redux does it automatically.)

-In the language of [Build systems à la carte], most redo implementations use "verifying traces", whereas redux uses "constructive traces".
+In the taxonomy of [Build systems à la carte], most redo implementations use "verifying traces", whereas redux uses "constructive traces".
 (Like other redos, it uses a "suspending" scheduler and supports monadic dependencies.)